gmarciani/devops/aws/aws-flink/README.md

 ## Usage
 Load the credentials into the environment:

-  $> source do-credentials.sh
+  $> source .credentials.sh

-Create and provision the Droplet:
+Create and provision the EC2 instances:

-  $> vagrant up --provider=aws
+  $> vagrant up

 ## Authors